protocol/beyond-bitswap/testbed/README.md

 # P2P File-Sharing Testbed

 *Disclaimer: This is a work in progress, expect the base code to change rapidly and potentially to frequently break.
 Post issues, and contributions are not only welcome but needed.
-Let's drive speed-ups to file-sharing in P2P networks together*
+Let's drive speed-ups to file-sharing in P2P networks together!*

 This testbed offers a set of Testground test cases to evaluate the the performance of different exchange interface implementations over IPFS.
 It is composed by the following parts: